forman/extendit/README.md

 contribution point.

 A contribution may be fully specified by the JSON data in the `contributes` object in `package.json`.

-A contribution may also require JavaScript to be loaded and executed.
-Examples are commands and UI components, such as rendered views.
+It may also require JavaScript to be loaded and executed.
+Examples are commands or UI components that are rendered by React or another UI library.
+The following contribution point also defined `codeInfo` to express its need of JavaScript code:

-Let a contribution point be

 ```ts
 import { registerCodeContribution } from "@forman2/extendit";